jrmarino/AdaBase/README.md

 # AdaBase
-Thick database bindings to MySQL, PostgreSQL and FireBird for Ada
+Thick database bindings to MySQL, PostgreSQL and SQLite for Ada

-(Under heavy construction at the moment, ignore for now)
+Please refer to http://jrmarino.github.io/AdaBase/ for the user's guide.

+(Future drivers may include FireBird, Oracle, DB2, and MSSQL drivers, and contributions are always welcome.)